 Research has shown that investing in a fleet management system like Fleet Geo can reduce fuel costs by up to 10%.
 A fleet management system documents the routes of each of your vehicles.
 You can review this data retrospectively and optimise routes where needed to reduce mileage and subsequently your fuel costs.

-Another bonus to recording the exact routes of your vehicles is that you can use the logged mileage to calculate your estimated fuel costs to date.
+Another bonus to using fleet management to monitor fuel consumption and record the exact routes of your vehicles is that you can use the logged mileage to calculate your estimated fuel costs to date.
 FleetNews has excellent fuel calculators, including a car fuel cost calculator and a van fuel cost calculator.
 Inputting your fleet’s mileage into fuel calculators like these will help you ballpark your fuel usage and set achievable goals for reducing it.

 3. Downloadable Fuel Planner

 The final option available for tracking your fleet’s fuel usage is a trusty paper log.
 To save you the hassle of making your own, there are many downloadable templates available online often free to download.
 Vimcar’s team of experts have created a Fuel Cost Calculator for you to download, simply use the link at the beginning of this article.